-3.2 Physical MPI Forum Meeting
+3.2 Voting MPI Forum Meeting

-Physical MPI Forum meetings are intended to encompass all MPI Forum business including (but not limited to):
+Voting MPI Forum meetings are intended to encompass all MPI Forum business including (but not limited to):

-- Physical Working Group meetings
+- Working Group meetings

 - Plenary sessions

 - Proposal readings

 - Voting

 - Procedural business

 - Other discussions

-Physical meetings determine voting eligibility via the OOE and IMOVE rules described in Chapter 2.
-An organization's OOE status remains constant until the next physical meeting (where quorum is met), where OOE is again determined.
+Voting MPI Forum Meetings determine voting eligibility via the OOE and IMOVE rules described in Chapter 2.
+An organization's OOE status remains constant until the next Voting MPI Forum Meeting (where quorum is met), where OOE is again determined.

-3.3 Virtual MPI Forum Meeting
+3.3 Non-Voting MPI Forum Meeting

-A virtual MPI Forum meeting is intended to allow the Forum to make progress on proposals that are not yet ready for a reading.
-The schedule for virtual meetings will be determined at the preceding voting meeting (regardless of quorum) and published on the MPI Forum website.
-The connection information will be published publicly to allow anyone to join.
+A Non-Voting MPI Forum Meeting is intended to allow the Forum to make progress on proposals that are not yet ready for a reading.
+The schedule for non-voting meetings will be determined at the preceding Voting MPI Forum Meeting (regardless of quorum) and published on the MPI Forum website.
+All meetings are open to the public and connection information will be published for anyone in the MPI Forum to join (access is granted to all who ask the MPI Forum Secretary).

-No voting or official readings take place during virtual meetings.
-Instead, the Forum can discuss topics to prepare for upcoming voting meetings.
-The intent is to allow the Forum to increase the pace of progress, particularly on large proposals that need feedback more often than only at voting meetings.
-While not required, it is highly encouraged that the Forum use a teleconference system that allows attendees to use video to improve the quality of the discussion, particularly for those actively participating in the discussion.
+No voting or official readings take place during Non-Voting MPI Forum Meetings.
+Instead, the Forum can discuss topics to prepare for upcoming Voting MPI Forum Meetings.
+The intent is to allow the Forum to increase the pace of progress, particularly on large proposals that need feedback more often than only at Voting MPI Forum Meetings.

-While there is no requirement to attend virtual meetings (voting eligibility is not determined by virtual attendance), lack of attendance decreases the productivity of such meetings and all who attend voting meetings are strongly encouraged to attend virtual meetings as well.
+While there is no requirement to attend Non-Voting MPI Forum Meetings (voting eligibility is only determined at Voting MPI Forum Meetings), lack of attendance decreases the productivity of such meetings and all who attend Voting MPI Forum Meetings are strongly encouraged to attend Non-Voting MPI Forum Meetings as well.